wrenoud/nos-fpm/markdown/chapter_7.md

 When acquiring data through HYPACK, HYPACK handles which records are requested, so no specific setup different than normal survey is needed to ensure proper acquisition for backscatter.
 It is recommended that the “Snippet Control” on the Reson machine be secured to ensure no conflicts with HYPACK.
-This is found in Configuration > Data Display & Format.
+This is found in Configuration &gt; Data Display & Format.
 In the Snippets Control section, ensure “Enable Snippets” is unchecked.

 C. The Saturation Monitor
-Configuration and setup of the Saturation Monitor is covered in the Saturation Monitor Manual in Satmon under General > Documentation.
+Configuration and setup of the Saturation Monitor is covered in the Saturation Monitor Manual in Satmon under General &gt; Documentation.
 Basic usage, assuming correct setup and configuration has already occurred, is accomplished with the following steps.

-1. Start the Saturation Monitor from Start > All Programs > Pydro > Contributions >
+1. Start the Saturation Monitor from Start &gt; All Programs &gt; Pydro &gt; Contributions &gt;
 Satmon.

-2. Select Setup > From Network…
+2. Select Setup &gt; From Network…
 3. Press the Start button at the bottom of the Satmon Window.

 4. When finished, press the same button now labeled as Stop.

-5. Use General > Exit to close the program.
+5. Use General &gt; Exit to close the program.

 The purpose is to keep the Reson from saturating, and this is accomplished by keeping the Reson set so the Saturation Monitor plots are below the displayed zones.

 4 of 6

 Hydrographic Survey Review

 Document #:

 Rev.:

 N/A

 *Page 3*